 When we heal what hurt us, we have a better chance of attracting another whole, healed individual into our lives.
 Forgiveness doesn’t necessarily let the offender off the hook, but it does let you off the hook you shared with that person.
 Forgiveness yields freedom.
 As I reflect, I can say that I am the woman I am because of what I went through, and I know I am right where I am supposed to be.

-Read more of the Mom Stories series.
+*All thoughts and opinions are Lindsay’s.
+Read more of the Single Mom Personal Essay series.